 Site summary

-Many of the site values of Lake Jandabup are likely to be maintained under the proposed changes to groundwater abstraction (
+Many of the site values of Lake Jandabup are likely to be maintained under the proposed changes to groundwater abstraction (Table 13).

-Table 13).
 Maintaining surface water levels at the current levels will minimise the risk of further acidification by ensuring sediments remain wet.
-It is predicted here that many native vegetation species are likely to increase in cover abundance given higher water levels.
-If water levels raise to the point were artificial augmentation is no longer required, restoration of the hydrological regime may facilitate the expansion of wader habitat as seasonal variation in surface water levels increases towards 0.8 m.
-The current low pH of the wetland is driving the aquatic macroinvertebrate community away from pre-2000 compositions and towards an composed of a less diverse, acidophile community that is likely to also occur at Lake Mariginiup and Melaleuca Park 173.
+It is predicted here that many species of native vegetation are likely to increase in cover abundance given higher water levels.
+If water levels rise to the point were artificial augmentation is no longer required, restoration of the hydrological regime may facilitate the expansion of wader habitat as seasonal variation in surface water levels increases towards 0.8 m.
+The current low pH of the wetland is driving the aquatic macroinvertebrate community away from pre-2000 compositions and towards one composed of a less diverse, acidophilic community that is likely to also occur at Lake Mariginiup and Melaleuca Park 173.
 Careful monitoring of nutrient levels is required also as increased nitrogen levels may also be driving the shift in this aquatic community.